 What is the Negative Volume Index (NVI)?

-The indicator was first developed by American stock market technician Paul Dysart in the 1930s, but the version of the quantitative version of the indicator that is used today was developed by stock market econometrician Norman Fosback in 1976.
+The indicator was first developed by American stock market technician Paul Dysart in the 1930s.
+However, the version of the quantitative version of the indicator used today was developed by stock market econometrician Norman Fosback in 1976.
 The following sections discuss the intuitive idea behind the indicator, the calculation of the indicator, and a backtest based on a simple NVI strategy.

 Background and Theory